adobeio/adobeio-documentation/sign/api_usage/enhancements_v6.md

 ## Overview

-This page is a comprehensive guide for Adobe developers who are looking to plug Adobe Sign Version 6 REST APIs in their solutions.
+This page is a comprehensive guide for developers who are looking to plug Adobe Sign Version 6 REST APIs in their solutions.
 We list out all the enhancements and new features that are part of the v6 Adobe Sign APIs.
-To facilitate developers who are already using older versions of our APIs in migrating to Version 6, we have tabulated the v6 APIs against their closest counterparts in previous versions in our [API Change Log](api_change_log.md).
-In the change log, we have also documented enhancements, features, and any changes from the prior version.
+To facilitate developers who are already using older versions of our APIs in migrating to Version 6, we have tabulated the v6 APIs against their closest counterparts in previous versions in the [API Change Log](api_change_log.md).
+In the change log, we have documented enhancements, features, and any changes from the prior version.
 In addition to the information compiled here, you can also refer to our  [Swagger documentation page](https://secure.echosign.com/public/docs/restapi/v6) to get a quick reference for the Adobe Sign APIs.
 This page lists all our APIs in a easily discoverable format and lets you try them out without having to write any code!

 ## Enhancements

 ### Pagination Support

-Existing Adobe Sign APIs return the entire list of resources (agreements, widgets, and library documents) that a user has in a GET call.
+Existing Adobe Sign APIs return the entire list of resources (agreements, widgets, or library documents) that a user has in a GET call.
 For any user with even a decent number of transactions, this list soon becomes huge.
 The v6 APIs have introduced pagination support to all these resources with a client-configurable page size.
 This will be especially useful to our mobile clients and integrations who are constrained by their consumption capacity.
 This sample shows pagination in a request and response:

 **Sample Request**